 The maximum possible award is $4,000.
 If you are selected to receive a UC Presidential Summer Public Service Fellowship, you will be asked to disclose all other sources of summer funding you have received or anticipate receiving.
 Every dollar of other summer funding you receive for the fellowship work (such as, for example, stipends, work study pay, and outside fellowships).
 The amount of other summer funding you receive for the fellowship work will be subtracted from your award at the rate of 50 cents to every dollar.
-Money earned through other summer work (such as being a Research Assistant, house-sitting, driving for Uber, etc.) does not count against your fellowship award; just remember that you must complete a minimum of 400 hours performing the work for which you are receiving the fellowship.
+Money earned through other summer work (such as being a Research Assistant, house-sitting, driving for a ride share, etc.) does not count against your fellowship award; just remember that you must complete a minimum of 400 hours performing the work for which you are receiving the fellowship.
 Scholarships that cover tuition, books and fees, even if received during the summer, do not count against your fellowship award.
 Finally, summer fellowship money received from the King Hall Legal Foundation does not count against your UC Presidential Summer Public Service Fellowship award amount.

 Max Silva is selected for a UC Presidential Summer Public Service Award.
 His summer employer will pay him $2,500 in work-study wages for the summer and he receives a $500 grant from a local bar association to support his summer work.
 He will also get paid $2,000 to work as a Research Assistant to a Professor at nights and on weekends.
 Max’s UC Presidential Summer Public Service Fellowship will be:

 $4,000 – ($2,500+$500)/2) = $2,500

 Arlene Choi is selected for a UC Presidential Public Service Fellowship.
 Her host organization offers her a summer stipend of $6,000 for her work.
 Arlene’s UC Presidential Summer Public Service Fellowship will be:

 $4,500 – ($6,000/2) = $1,500